webprofusion/certify-docs/docs/kb/202109-letsencrypt.md

 ### Windows PCs
 On windows PCs, simply browsing to a website using Chrome, Edge etc with updated the client trust store with the required certificates.
 Browsing to https://valid-isrgrootx1.letsencrypt.org/ will prompt Windows to include *ISRG Root X1* in its trust store automatically.

-For Windows 7 (without outdated trust store) you should urgently replace the machine operating system with Windows 10 or higher.
-If this is not possible, manually install by browsing to http://x1.i.lencr.org/ in order to download the .cer file for ISRG Root X1, open file, click "Install Certificate..", Choose default option "automatically select..", Next, Finish.
-The ISRG Root X1 certificate will now be visible using certmgr.msc under Trusted Root Certification Authorities.
-Reboot machine.
+For Windows (with an outdated trust store) you can manually install ISRG Root X1:
+- Browse to http://x1.i.lencr.org/ in order to download the .cer file for ISRG Root X1 (your browser may warn about the file type and you may need to click "Keep" to save the file).
+- Open the file, click "Install Certificate..", Choose default option "automatically select..", Next, Finish
+- Reboot

+You should then find out why your Windows install is not updating certificate authorities automatically (the default behaviour).

 ### macOS, iOS etc
 Some operating systems hold onto the expired `R3 > DST Root CA X3` chain even if your server is no longer using it.
 Try a restart of the affected client device.